deseven/1000xTRANSLATE/INSTALL.md

 9. Run `npm install` to install wrapper script dependencies.
 10. Run `npm run init` to install all needed internal dependencies.
 11. (optional) Run `npm run validate` to see if anything is wrong.
-12. (optional) To make the usage easier, you can also create a shortcut to `1000xTRANSLATE.bat` on your desktop, it's a simple script that will prompt you to pick from a predefined set of commands.
+12. (optional) To make the usage easier, you can also create a shortcut to `1000xTRANSLATE.ps1` or `1000xTRANSLATE.bat` on your desktop.
+These are simple scripts that will prompt you to pick from a predefined set of commands.
+PS version should work on any modern Windows, otherwise use the BAT one.

 ## Prepare Google Sheets document
  - Copy [Google Sheets document](https://docs.google.com/spreadsheets/d/10KcHa_iS_RSgsVauCDe6EKbskN4iZfaT9PPjdGJk--4/edit?usp=sharing) under your name.